State management»

 If those three conditions are met, you will be able to rollback your stack to a previous version of your state file.

-After rollback completes succesfully, a new version of your state will appear above the other state versions and will be marked as a rollback.
+After rollback completes successfully, a new version of your state will appear above the other state versions and will be marked as a rollback.

 Importing resources into your Terraform State»